PulseWaves/PulseWaves/PulseTools/pulseinfo_README.txt

   pulseinfo

-  reads full waveform LIDAR data from a variety of proprietary formats and outputs a textual description of their content.
+  reads full waveform LIDAR data from PulseWaves format and also a variety of other proprietary formats and outputs a textual description of their content.

   For updates you can follow PulseWaves at